digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ```

 ## Set up DO Container Registry <a name="DOCR"></a>
-You need a container registry (Docker Hub, DO container registry, etc.) when you need to build a container image and deploy it to the cluster.
+You need a container registry (`Docker Hub`, `DO container registry`, etc.) when you need to build a container image and deploy it to the cluster.
 The cluster can pull images from a configured registry.
-Here we will set up a DO container registry (DOCR) for our cluster.
+Here we will set up a DO container registry (`DOCR`) for our cluster.

 ```
 ~ doctl registry create bg-reg-1 --subscription-tier basic